Fustian: History and use

 Corduroy: This modern diagram shows the warp (3) and the long (red-4) and short (green-5) weft threads; traditionally the knife (1) and the guide (2) are attached and the cutting motion is upwards.

 Known in Late Latin as fustaneum or fustanum and in Medieval Latin as pannus fustāneus ('fustian cloth') or tela fustānea ('fustian mesh'), the cloth is possibly named after the Egyptian city of Fustat near Cairo that manufactured such a material.

 It embraces plain twilled cloth known as jean, and cut fabrics similar to velvet, known as velveteen, moleskin, corduroy etc. The original medieval fustian was a stout but respectable cloth with a cotton weft and a linen warp.
 The term seems to have quickly become less precise, and was applied to a coarse cloth made of wool and linen, and in the reign of Edward III of England, the name was given to a woollen fabric.
 By the early 20th century, fustians were usually of cotton dyed various colours.

 In a petition to Parliament during the reign of Mary I, "fustian of Naples" is mentioned.
-In the 13th and 14th centuries priests' robes and women's dresses were made of fustian, but though dresses are still made from some kinds, the chief use is for labourers' clothes.
-From the mid 1600s to the mid 1700s, fustian was often used for bed hangings.
+In the 13th and 14th centuries priests' robes and women's dresses were made of fustian.
+In the early 20th century, dresses were still made from some kinds, but the chief use was for labourers' clothes.
+From the mid-1600s to the mid-1700s, fustian was often used for bed hangings.

 Fustian, by the 1860s, referred to any cut weft cotton fabric, and its manufacture was common in towns of the fringe of the Lancashire cotton region, such as Congleton in Cheshire, Mow Cop in Staffordshire and Heptonstall in Calderdale.
 Wilmslow, in Cheshire, was a major centre for the cutting of Fustian.
 From 1800 to 1850 it was commonly called Baragan Fustian, and much used in Australia.